Skin Cancer Life Insurance: Everything You Need to Know

 Melanoma Stage 2b

-Some insurers offer coverage with a flat extra of $1,000 per $100,000 coverage after, but most postpone coverage for at least a year.
-[4][6]
+Some insurers provide coverage with a flat extra of $1,000 per $100,000 in coverage.
+However, most wait at least a year before offering coverage.
+[4][6] The flat extra can last seven years or more.

 Stage 3 Melanoma